DataDog/integrations-core/databricks/README.md

 ### Failed to bind port 6062

 [`ipywidgets`][14] are available in Databricks Runtime 11.0 and above.
-By default, `ipywidgets` occupies port `6062`, which is also the default Datadog agent port for [the debug endpoint][13].
+By default, `ipywidgets` occupies port `6062`, which is also the default Datadog Agent port for [the debug endpoint][13].
 Because of that, you can run into this issue:

 ```
 23/02/28 17:07:31 ERROR DriverDaemon$: XXX Fatal uncaught exception.
 Terminating driver.